Brigada Siete

 Brigada Siete is a Philippine television investigative documentary show broadcast by GMA Network.
 It premiered on December 5, 1993.
 The show concluded on September 29, 2001.
 The show was revived in 2011 as Brigada.

-After Louie Beltran's death by 1994, Tito Sotto took over on November 6 and continued his role until 2000.
+After Louie Beltran's death by 1994, Tito Sotto took over on November 6 and continued hosting until 2000.
 By that time, it was reformatted as a magazine show.